For young Japanese seeking romance, beauty is in the eye of the dating app | The Japan Times

 Eureka’s Pairs is just one of many dating apps aimed at making the process of finding a soulmate as easy as tapping and swiping on a smartphone screen.

-Between its launch in 2012 and this month, the app has been accessed by more than 7 million registered users, and some 4,000 every month enter a relationship, according to the company.
-About 80 percent of users are in their 20s to 30s.
+Between its launch in 2012 and this month, the app has been used by more than 7 million registered people, and some 4,000 every month enter a relationship, according to the company.
+About 80 percent of the users are in their 20s or 30s.

 Taishi and Ayumi Kobayashi, both 29, are one such couple.
-They married after becoming a match in Pairs in July 2015.
+They married after becoming a match through Pairs in July 2015.

 “Even if you want to have a relationship with people around you, like in the same school or in the same circle, it’s always difficult to find someone who shares the same values,” he said.
 With the app, “I could meet someone who I had absolutely no chance of meeting before.”